cgarciae/nnx/README.md

 ```python
 model = moduledef.merge(state)
 ```
 This can be use to e.g. recreate a module inside a JAX transformation.
-The `apply` provides a functional interface to the module, it can be used call any method or submodule and get both the output and the updated state:
+The `apply` provides a functional interface to the module, it can be used call any method or submodule and get the output and the updated state:

 ```python
 # run __call__